saifali96/nodo_ms/README.md

 # nodo_ms

-A microservice based API architecture written in NodeJS in JS.
+A microservice based API architecture written in NodeJS in JavaScript with a Express Proxy as API Gateway.